stars-and-signs/stars-and-signs/docs/core_rules/05-traits.md

 Connections may be Positive, Negative, or Neutral Traits.

-### **Bonus Hope Refresh**
+### **Bonus Hope**

-A protagonist’s Hope Refresh increases by 1 for each Negative Connection they have to other protagonists, to a maximum of 10 Hope Refresh.
+When a protagonist's Hope Refreshes, they gain 1 Temporary Hope for each Negative Connection they have to other protagonists.

 Protagonists do not benefit from Negative Connections to non-protagonist characters.